awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-taskdefinition-resourcerequirement.md

 # AWS::ECS::TaskDefinition ResourceRequirement<a name="aws-properties-ecs-taskdefinition-resourcerequirement"></a>

 The `ResourceRequirement` property specifies the type and amount of a resource to assign to a container\.
-The only supported resource is a GPU\.
+The only supported resources are a GPU or Inference Accelerator\.
 For more information, see [Working with GPUs on Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-gpu.html) in the *Amazon Elastic Container Service Developer Guide*

 ## Syntax<a name="aws-properties-ecs-taskdefinition-resourcerequirement-syntax"></a>